TNKase Resource Center: Supporting you in the treatment of acute ST elevation myocardial infarction (STEMI) patients

 At Genentech, we take seriously our responsibility in supporting healthcare providers and their institutions as they care for their patients.
-The following resources were developed to help healthcare professionals in treating patients with AMI and the appropriate use of TNKase®.
+The following resources were developed to help healthcare professionals in treating patients with STEMI and the appropriate use of TNKase®.

-TNKase for Fast Lytic Delivery in AMI
+TNKase for Fast Lytic Delivery in STEMI

 Important Safety Information

 TNKase is contraindicated in patients with: active internal bleeding; history of cerebrovascular accident; intracranial or intraspinal surgery or trauma within 2 months; intracranial neoplasm, arteriovenous malformation, or aneurysm; known bleeding diathesis; and severe uncontrolled hypertension.

 TNKase can cause bleeding, including intracranial hemorrhage and fatal bleeding.
 Concomitant use of other drugs that impair hemostasis increases the risk of bleeding.

 Should serious bleeding that is not controlled by local pressure occur, discontinue any concomitant heparin or antiplatelet agents immediately and treat appropriately.

 Avoid intramuscular injections and nonessential handling of the patient for the first few hours following treatment with TNKase.
 Perform arterial and venous punctures carefully and only as required.
 To minimize bleeding from noncompressible sites, avoid internal jugular and subclavian venous punctures.
 If an arterial puncture is necessary during TNKase infusion, use an upper extremity vessel that is accessible to manual compression.
 Apply pressure for at least 30 minutes.